ldrobnik/drobnik.writing/src/data/blognotes/grounding-the-otherworldly.md

 VOSTOK is an experiment attempting to answer the question,

-> Can you write a sci-fi novel with a minimum amount of exposition, and if so, how much exposition you need to make it work?
+> Can you write a sci-fi novel with minimum exposition, and if so, how much exposition do you need to make it work?

 It took me years to strike a balance.
 The initial drafts portioned out exposition only through dialogue.
 As a result, the speculative layer of the novel was painted with just a few brush strokes, and the painting was too abstract to have much resonance.

-Then I added some environmental storytelling: the sci-fi part of the story was told also through ads, leaflets, TV, and radio.
+Then I added some environmental storytelling: the sci-fi part of the story was now also told through ads, leaflets, TV, and radio.
 The effect was better, but it wasn’t quite it.

 I started layering the novel with different texts: snippets of newspaper articles, encyclopaedic entries, fragments of instruction manuals.
-Only then did the sci-fi portion of the novel become defined enough for it to make a meaningful whole with the realistic part.
+Only then did the sci-fi portion of the novel become defined enough to make a meaningful whole with the realistic part.

 ## It is what it is

 In the end, is VOSTOK a sci-fi novel that doesn’t break the rules of realism?
 Though the answer is far from a resounding ‘yes’, I can’t say I’m bothered.

 As an atheist with Catholic upbringing, I both have irrational reverence for dogmas and find perverse pleasure in tearing them down.
-There’s a method to this madness: start with a set of rules to give your work an initial structure but bend them to your needs to tell the best story you can.
+Maybe there’s a method to this madness: start with a set of rules that give you an initial structure but bend them to your needs to tell the best story you can.

-The result is [VOSTOK](https://drobnik.co/vostok): not quite realistic fiction, not quite sci-fi, but something more than the sum of the two.
+The result is [VOSTOK](https://drobnik.co/vostok): not quite realistic fiction, not quite sci-fi, but hopefully something more than the sum of the two.